How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

 What Do Sports Psychologists Do?

-In order to help any athlete, a sport psychologist must be able to first assess the problem that they are facing.
-An athlete might benefit from a counseling sport psychologist in a number of situations.
+To help any athlete, a sports psychologist must first assess the problem they are facing.
+An athlete might benefit from counseling with an athletic sport psychologist in several situations.
 Some athletes, for instance, may be having trouble concentrating due to personal issues, like family or relationship problems.

 As even the public is increasingly seeing, even top-flight athletic performers suffer from such things as confidence issues, low self-esteem, and body image problems.
 Performance anxiety and burnout are other common problems many athletes face, no matter how talented they are.

-Some sport psychologists might also work closely with athletes who have suffered injuries as well.
+Some sport psychologists might also work closely with athletes who have suffered injuries.
 According to Johns Hopkins, there are around 3.5 million sports-related injuries among children and teens alone each year.
-Physical injuries can be a big mental health problem for anyone.
-But for world-class athletes who make their living with their body, an injury that puts them out of commission comes with a whole lot of extra baggage.
+Physical injuries can be a significant mental health problem for anyone.
+But for world-class athletes who make their living with their bodies, an injury that puts them out of commission comes with a whole lot of extra baggage.

 On top of worries about their health, their career and livelihood may be up in the air.

-Depending on the severity of the injury, a sport psychologist may attempt to help a recovering athlete segue back into their career with as little stress as possible.
-Some athletes don't have this choice, however, and they may need the help of a sport psychologist to help them deal with the fact that they may not be able to play their sport with as much talent and drive as they had at one time.
+Depending on the severity of the injury, a sports psychologist may help a recovering athlete return to their job with as little stress as possible.
+Some athletes don't have this choice, however, and they may need the help of a sports psychologist to deal with the fact that they may not be able to play their sport with as much talent and drive as they once did.

-But there’s a big reason most people never do it.
-It’s a very competitive field that takes a high level of education to get into.
+What it's like to be a psychologist in a major league sports team is something every sports fan with an interest in psychology thinks about.
+But there's a big reason most people never do it.
+It's a very competitive field that requires a high level of education to enter.
 And once you get into it, it takes all your drive and knowledge to succeed.

 You had better bring your A game when you go to school to earn your sports psychology degree.